Regional Goods Movement Activities

-Sacramento Area Council of Governments’ (SACOG) Goods Movement web page – Contains information on their Goods Movement Advisory Group and the SACOG Regional Goods Movement Report (Phase I Report released in September 2006 and Phase II White Papers Draft released in January 2007).
+The Sacramento Area Council of Governments’ (SACOG) Goods Movement web page contains information on their Goods Movement Advisory Group and the SACOG Regional Goods Movement Report (2006-2007).

-Southern California Association of Governments’ (SCAG) Goods Movement web page – Contains information on their Goods Movement Program, including an Inland Port Feasibility Study and Goods Movement Emission Reduction Action Plan, and the “Goods Movement Knowledge Database” – a searchable electronic library of over 150 goods movement studies.
+The Southern California Association of Governments’ (SCAG) Goods Movement web page contains information on their Goods Movement Program, including the “Goods Movement Knowledge Database” – a searchable electronic library of SCAG’s goods movement studies.

-San Diego Association of Governments’ (SANDAG) Freight web page – Contains information on their freight and intermodal planning efforts and details about the West Coast Corridor Coalition (WCCC).
-SANDAG also has a web page related to Border Coordination.
+The San Diego Association of Governments’ (SANDAG) Freight web page contains information on their freight system projects, plans, studies, and other efforts.
+SANDAG also has a web page related to United States-Mexico Border Coordination.